klaytn/klaytn-docs/docs/node/errors-and-troubleshooting.md

-# Errors & Troubleshooting
+# Errors & Troubleshooting <a id="errors-troubleshooting"></a>

-## Where can I find a log file for the running Klaytn node using the Klaytn binary package?
+## Where can I find a log file for the running Klaytn node using the Klaytn binary package? <a id="where-can-i-find-a-log-file-for-the-running-klaytn-node-using-the-klaytn-binary"></a>

 **Answer**

 You can find a log file in data directory.
 For example, default location of a log for `kcnd` is `/var/log/kcnd/kcnd.out` when you install `kcnd` RPM package.

-## Klaytn node can not connect to network with `Protocol istanbul/64 failed` and `Genesis block mismatch` error message as below.
+## Klaytn node can not connect to network with `Protocol istanbul/64 failed` and `Genesis block mismatch` error message as below. <a id="klaytn-node-can-not-connect-to-network-with-protocol-istanbul-64-failed-and-gene"></a>

 ```
 ERROR[01/27,17:11:33 +09] [33] Protocol istanbul/64 failed               id=b10697e43d4f8e30 conn=staticdial err="Genesis block mismatch - 81cf117d44f99b21 (!= 74647b98b9f06cb4)"